Fact Sheets & FAQs

 There is a considerable amount of discussion and research about the type of text that is used in mathematics.
 The readability of technical text is very different from such reading experiences as reading trade books, novels, magazines or newspapers.

-In order to minimize the reading demand of some mathematics materials, some parts of a Quantile assessment are built with Lexile measures that are traditionally below expected reading levels of the students addressing the work.
+In order to minimize the reading demand of some mathematics materials, most parts of a Quantile assessment are built with Lexile measures that are traditionally below expected reading levels of the students addressing the work.
 The effort is to diminish the reading demand so that the mathematics demand is what is being measured.
 Learn more about Lexile measures.

 What does a student Quantile measure mean?